 Practitioners looking to get started on WebMD need to claim their profile first.
 Once your profile is created, you can customize it and start collecting reviews to help patients find you on WebMD.

-WebMD ratings are much more advanced than what is obtainable on some other rating sites.
+WebMD ratings are much more advanced than what is obtainable on some other review sites.

 Practitioners on WebMD are rated between 1 to 5 stars on criteria such as: